Sam Tomkins: New Zealand Warriors

 Tomkins' first games for the Warriors were in the inaugural Auckland Nines tournament held during the 2014 NRL pre-season.

 His first official game came in the first round of the new NRL season against the Parramatta Eels.
 The Warriors lost 36–16.
 In his second game, against the St. George Illawarra Dragons, he scored a try in the Warriors' 31–12 loss.
 He scored his second try of the season in the Warriors' 42-18 thumping against the Tigers in round 4 of the season.

 He had his breakout game for the New Zealand club in the round 18 48–0 victory over the Parramatta Eels.
 Tomkins scored two tries, one of which was directly from the lock position after a scrum win against the feed.
 The other of which, also from a scrum play, was down the short side where he broke four tackles in a fantastic individual effort.
 He also set up a brilliant try for captain Simon Mannering.
 In the first half, Tomkins recorded nine tackle breaks, a try assist, two line breaks, 84 running metres and two tries.
 His first half performance truly put him on the map in the National Rugby League after some debate previous to this game over whether he was worth the big money.

 Tomkins presence at the Warriors saw long term club and New Zealand national rugby league team fullback Kevin Locke out of favour and languishing in the NSW Cup side.
-As a consequence of Tomkins good form, Locke was released by the club mid-season so he could join English side Salford alongside shevington sharks legend Ste Dunn.
+As a consequence of Tomkins good form, Locke was released by the club mid-season so he could join English side Salford.

 The Warriors announced that Tomkins would leave the club at the end of 2015 due to injury and suffering from homesickness.

 Return to Wigan

 2016

 Tomkins returned to Wigan after two seasons in the NRL with New Zealand Warriors for £200,000 signing a four-year contract as their marquee player.
 He underwent surgery on a posterior cruciate ligament injury in November 2015 ruling him out for the start of the 2016 Super League season, however due to complications he did not appear for Wigan until 13 May at home against Hull FC.
-He went on to make 16 appearances scoring 7 tries before under going more knee surgery meaning he missed the start of the 2017 season.
+He went on to make 16 appearances scoring 7 tries before undergoing more knee surgery meaning he missed the start of the 2017 season.